culanomeara/adventureswithwood/README.md

 ## Frameworks

-* [Tailwind](https://tailwindcss.com/) - A front end CSS utility framework for rapidly building websites.
-* [Django](https://www.djangoproject.com/) - A high level Python web framework.
+* [Bootstrap](https://getbootstrap.com/) - Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
+It contains HTML, CSS and JavaScript-based design templates for typography, forms, buttons, navigation, and other interface components..
+* [Django](https://www.djangoproject.com/) - Django is a free and open-source, Python-based web framework that follows the model–template–views architectural pattern.

 [Back to top](<#contents>)

 ## Software

-* [Balsamiq](https://balsamiq.com/) - An online cloud based software used for creating the site wireframes.
 * [GitHub](https://github.com/) - An internet hosting service used for version control.
 Used to host the Adventures With Wood repository and for the project board used for project management and user stories.
 * [GitPod](https://www.gitpod.io/) - A cloud development environment used as the primary site code editor.
 * [Heroku](https://dashboard.heroku.com/) - A cloud platform used to host the Adventures With Wood full stack application.
 * [Cloudinary](https://cloudinary.com/?&utm_campaign=1329&utm_content=instapagelogocta-selfservetest) - A cloud based video and image management platform used to store the site images.
 * [Slack](https://slack.com/intl/en-gb/) - An online instant messaging program used for site feedback and guidance from the [Code Institute](https://codeinstitute.net/) community.
-* [Skype](https://www.skype.com/en/) - An online telecommunications application used for mentor sessions.
 * [App Diagrams](https://app.diagrams.net/) - An online diagram software used for the database schemas.
 * [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) - A set of web developer tools built directly into the chrome browser.
 Used for responsiveness tests and further testing.
 * [Google Fonts](https://fonts.google.com/) - A web based font service by Google used to supply the site typography.